 The solution is to retrain your brain.

-Here are two of the best ways to retrain your brain to diminish your desire to multitask that will also make you happier, less stressed, and more productive in the long run.
+Here are two of the best ways to diminish your desire to multitask that will also make you happier, less stressed, and more productive in the long run.

 The Pomodoro Technique

-A ridiculously simple concentration technique works exceedingly well to overcome multitasking.
+There is a ridiculously simple concentration technique that works exceedingly well to overcome multitasking.

 The pomodoro (Italian for “tomato”) technique was developed by a college student as a study aid.